 The SF Black Film Festival was founded with the hope of providing a platform for black filmmakers, screenwriters, and actors to present their work.
 By offering this competitive film festival for underrepresented artists, the festival aims to expand the cinematic legacy of African Americans.

 This is an especially important event for those emerging filmmakers who are just starting to make waves, as well as global contributors who provide diverse perspectives on the African Diaspora.

 One of the largest and most well known San Francisco festivals in June is the Gay Pride Festival, which celebrates the city's diverse community and long legacy of fighting for LGBT rights.
 This huge, colorful celebration takes over the Civic Center neighborhood all weekend long, offering over 300 exhibitor booths, great food, and 20 community-run stages with live music, dance, and entertainment.

-On Sunday, June 25, you can watch the big parade make its way down Market Street at 10:30am.
+On Sunday, June 26, you can watch the big parade make its way down Market Street at 10:30 am.
 If you're visiting town during this time, don't miss SF Pride, which embodies the San Francisco spirit unlike any other event.